 Some of the simple things create high attrition / UPA’s.
 It’s not all about the money.

 I regularly conduct these sessions with my staff on a quarterly basis and I know what morale level is on a regular basis.

-Also i find that when we do conduct staff surveys there are no suprises.
+Also I find that when we do conduct staff surveys there are no surprises.

 My attrition has been 3 agents YTD with the total FTE of 92.
 My UPA (unplanned absences are under 2.1%) – when first stepping into the role the figures were attrition of 7 per month and UPA of 29%.

 I also work in a call center and what has worked for us are two things

 - Recognition: By posting who is the top performer for the line and then make a raffle and send a communication to the whole line of business